FrankHB/pl-docs/en-US/calling-for-language-features.md

 It meets many requirements above but A.2.2, A.3, B.2, B.3, D and D.1 (when D.2 is worked around by omission of *class-key* in some type names).

-Comparaitvely, some laguages fail strictly more with exception of A.2.2:
+Comparatively, some laguages fail strictly more with exception of A.2.2:

 * ISO C fails additionally at C.2 and D.2 (on type names).
 * Rust fails additionally at A.1.